dth2/campcl/README.md

-# example
+# lifecycle-2.0
-example code for parallelization error
+scripts for lifecycle 2.0